pjd-nu/ceph-lsvd/src/liblsvd/README.md

 This builds `liblsvd.so`, which provides most of the basic RBD API; you can use `LD_PRELOAD` to use this in place of RBD with `fio`, KVM/QEMU, and a few other tools.
 It also includes some tests and tools described below.

+## stability

+As of Dec 22 it still suffers from occasional lost completions - I did a download and full build of Ceph on a 16-VCPU VM, and I had to restart QEMU half a dozen times when dropped I/Os caused hung processes.

 ## Configuration

 LSVD is not yet merged into the Ceph configuration framework, and uses its own system.